danielgwilson/dialpad-sdk/WHY.md

 ## The Real MVP

-Shoutout to Dialpad's API documentation team - you're the real MVPs.
+Shoutout to Dialpad's API documentation team—you're the real MVPs.
 We couldn't have built this without your docs.
 Now if we could just convince your engineering team to maintain an official TypeScript SDK... 😉

 ## Installation